el-bob-o/FFXIAddons-1/GearSwap/libs/HasteTracker/README.md

 # Commands:

-- //gs cancelhaste (num 0-2)
+## //gs cancelhaste (num 0-2)

+Set to automatically cancel haste spells cast on you.

+> //gs cancelhaste 2

-Automatically cancels all haste I cast on you so that haste II can be cast by Koru-Moru or King of Hearts.
+Automatically cancels all haste spells so that Flurry II can be cast by Koru-Moru.

 > //gs cancelhaste 1

+Automatically cancels all Haste I cast on you so that Haste II can be cast by Koru-Moru or King of Hearts.

+> //gs cancelhaste 0

+Don't cancel any haste spells.